 While it is good that he is trying to introduce such reward based counter-conditioning methods, it would even be better if he verbally instructed people that this is a long process, which may take weeks or months.
 Indeed counter-conditioning should be performed slowly and according to the dog's comfort level.

-What do you think of Cesar Millan, The Dog Whisperer?
+What Do You Think of Cesar Millan, the Dog Whisperer?

-Reward dog training technique.
 This technique works by taking away attention.

 When meeting dogs, Cesar Millan always institutes the no talk, no touch, no eye contact rule.
 You give the dog no attention until he is in a calm, submissive state, then you can praise him and pet him as a reward for being in that state.